Share On Social!

 Contents

 Introduction & Methods.
-This Salud America! research review is an assessment of available research about the physical activity and competitive food environment and their impact on the health of students in largely Latino schools.
-The review also summarizes the evidence on policy and program solutions to increase access to physical activity and healthy food for Latino students.
+This Salud America! research review is an assessment of available research about the physical activity and competitive food environment and their impact on the health of students in schools.
+The review also summarizes the evidence on policy and program solutions to increase access to physical activity and healthy food for all students, including Latinos.

 Key Research Findings

 School food environment.
-Latinos have more access than whites to unhealthy foods and drinks in school stores, snack lines, and vending machines.
-Latino students ate or drank 47 more “low-nutrient” calories per day than their peers.
+Many students have access to unhealthy foods and drinks in school stores, snack lines, and vending machines.

 School food policies.
 Schools with more Latino students tend to have weaker policies for school snacks and drinks.

 Stricter food and drink nutrition standards in a mostly Latino school led to students consuming 158 fewer calories, less fat and sugar, and more water.
-Latino students are less likely to be obese when schools allow no sugary drinks.
+Students are less likely to be obese when schools allow no sugary drinks.

 Physical activity.
-Latino-majority elementary schools were less likely than white schools to offer 20 minutes of recess a day or P.E. for 150 minutes a week.
-Latinos kids have the lowest participation rates in organized sports/afterschool programs.
+Latino-majority elementary schools were less likely than other schools to offer 20 minutes of recess a day or P.E. for 150 minutes a week.
+Not all kids have the same participation rates in organized sports/afterschool programs.

 Access to activity programs.
 Fifth-graders had a 115% increase in physical activity on days with a 30-min P.E. class, 20-min lunch recess, and extra 10-min recess.
 Schools can offer classroom activity breaks, enhance school yards, and provide equipment.

-Latino kids in afterschool fitness programs were 10% more likely to be fit two years later than non-participants.
-Safe Routes to School improvement projects increased Latino kids’ walking and biking to school.
+Kids in afterschool fitness programs were 10% more likely to be fit two years later than non-participants.
+Safe Routes to School improvement projects increased kids’ walking and biking to school.

 Conclusions

 Policy Implications.
-School policy and decision makers should prioritize helping schools in Latino communities effectively implement federal nutrition standards, and consider nutritional education that covers schools and the surrounding food environment.
-They also should develop culturally relevant structured programs, less-structured activities (in-class brain breaks, enhanced schoolyards), and afterschool programs to increase Latino children’s physical activity levels.
+School policy and decision makers should prioritize helping schools effectively implement federal nutrition standards, and consider nutritional education that covers schools and the surrounding food environment.
+They also should develop relevant structured programs, less-structured activities (in-class brain breaks, enhanced schoolyards), and afterschool programs to increase physical activity levels among all children, including Latinos.

 See the Full Research Review with references (PDF)